 Felony sex crimes

 The most serious crimes prosecuted in Pomona are sex crimes.
 Offenses such as Rape, Sodomy, Lewd Act with a Minor Under 14, Penetration with a Foreign Object, and Oral Copulation are felony sex crimes which carry lengthy California State Prison sentences and mandatory sex offender registration.
 Under Megan’s Law, sex offender registration would subject you to inclusion on the national and California sex crime registries.
 As such, the impact of a felony sex crime conviction can be devastating and long-lasting.
-Our Pomona sex crime lawyer has years of criminal litigation experience, which we put to work for you: securing a plea agreement that will keep you off the sex offender registry—or winning your acquittal at trial.
+Cyrus, Pomona sex crime lawyer has years of criminal litigation experience, which he put to work for you: securing a plea agreement that will keep you off the sex offender registry—or winning your acquittal at trial.

 PENALTIES FOR SEX CRIMES